q2g/q2g-build/src/README.md

 cd test-extensions

 # initialize npm package to create a package.json file
+# and install q2g-build so we can build packages
 npm init
+npm i --save-dev q2g-build

 # create empty tsconfig.json file which will used by q2gb
 # you could also use tsc --init requires typescript installed globally